darya-yankouskaya/github-users/README.md

 - Angular Material: 16.0.1
 - Typescript: 5.0.2

-# install the repo with npm
+# Install the repo with npm

 npm install

-# start the server
+# Start the server

 npm start